 Chlorine is classified as both a Toxic Inhalation Hazard (TIH) and a Poison Inhalation Hazard (PIH).

 HazMat first responders need to wear the correct PPE and know how to address chlorine leak situations in the safest way possible.
 Real experience training can help teams practice for these situations safely and effectively.

 Both the transport and storage of consumer fireworks pose a high fire risk.
 In the UK, the physical movement (transfer) of explosives from one place to another (excluding those moved within a site) requires a Recipient Competent Authority (RCA) document.

-According to the UK's Health and Safety Executive (HSE) a license is required from an appropriate licensing authority in order to be able to store explosives, however depending on their hazard type certain quantities of explosives can be kept for a short time without the need for a license.
+According to the UK's Health and Safety Executive (HSE) a licence is required from an appropriate licensing authority in order to be able to store explosives, however, depending on their hazard type, certain quantities of explosives can be kept for a short time without the need for a licence.

 In the US, the Consumer Product Safety Commission (CPSC) has issued mandatory safety regulations for fireworks devices that are regulated under the Federal Hazardous Substances Act.

 Typical gasoline contains approximately 150 different chemicals including benzene, toluene, ethylbenzene and xylene.

 The highly flammable nature of gasoline, the ease with which it evaporates, and its explosive potential in the air, make it a high-exposure risk.
 Gasoline exposure can occur through the breathing of gasoline vapours, via the drinking of contaminated water, or by coming into contact with contaminated soil.

 Gasoline should only be stored in approved containers and must not be handled near any ignition source.

 HazMat first responders can safely train for gasoline spills through leak simulators.